 Word also has a built-in accessibility checker that can help identify many accessibility issues.
 For example, it will mark images without alt text, give warnings when link text is not descriptive, and provide tips for presenting and organizing content.
 While this tool can be helpful for identifying many issues, it is important to keep in mind that it cannot check for or identify everything.
 The accessibility checker can be found in the “Review” tab under “Check Accessibility”.
 For more information on how to use this and other built-in tools, visit the Microsoft Support website

-For more detailed information on how to make accessible Word documents, visit CITL’s Word Accessibility Guide.
+For more detailed information on how to make accessible Word documents, visit the Center for Teaching and Learning (CITL) Word Accessibility Guide.

 Adobe PDF documents